-I've been meaning to type up something about this topic for a long time but I just couldn't think of the right words to put it forward best.
+I’ve been meaning to type up something about wedding ceremony locations for a long time but I just couldn’t think of the right words to put it forward best.

 So, you’ve decided to have your wedding outdoors in an amazing looking area, you have invited all your guests to see you two get married and to enjoy every second of it.
 That’s awesome and that’s how it should be!